Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. MS-Access VBA Class Object Array.

-Even though we have developed a simple Class Module it can be part of many other derived Classes.
-The possibilities are open to your imagination and creativity.
+Although we started with a simple class module, it has the potential to be used as part of many other derived classes.
+The possibilities are limited only by your imagination and creativity.

 The Volume Class: ClsVolume.